mahmoud/zerover/entries/about.md

 # Real talk

 Software is hard.
 Versioning is nuanced.
 Creative projects rarely obey strict schedules.
+There are many reasons why software stays in prerelease mode.

 But, if your project has made the ZeroVer list, it definitely meets consensus criteria for having a public release.
-Here are some of the recommended guidelines:
+You've built something useful and great, and continuing to advertise prerelease status hurts adoption, especially for adopters trying to convince others that your software is as dependable as actual practice shows it is.
+Here are recommended guidelines from two of the most popular versioning
+schemes:

 * [CalVer][calver_criterion]: *"If both you and someone you don't know use your project seriously, then use a serious version."*